 Musqueam Day and the Guerin decision

-Every year, Musqueam acknowledges November 1 as Musqueam Day – a holiday to celebrate the strength and determination of our ancestors to seek justice and protection of our inherent rights.
+Every year, Musqueam acknowledges November 1 as Musqueam Day – a holiday to celebrate our ancestor’s determination to seek justice and protect our inherent rights.

-The day recognizes the landmark 1984 Supreme Court of Canada Guerin decision.
-The case was lead by Musqueam’s then chief, Delbert Guerin, and fundamentally changed Canadian law by challenging the:
+The case, lead by Musqueam Chief Delbert Guerin, fundamentally changed Canadian law by challenging the:

 Read on to learn more about this important legal case.

 History of the Guerin case

 In 1957, the Government of Canada leased 162 acres of Musqueam Reserve lands to the Shaughnessy Golf and Country Club for 75 years.
 This land, which was approximately one-third of the already-limited reserve lands, were leased for a fraction of its value.